 This phase of the procedure is entirely written.
 Its purpose is for the Committee to analyse the measures taken by reviewed States parties to implement three of the recommendations contained in the Concluding Observations, one year after their adoption.

-At the 26th session, the Committee hopes to examine the follow-up report of:

-Panama (TBC upon receipt of State party's report)
+At the 28th session, the Committee will examine the follow-up report of Panama (review postponed since 2022 following State party's delay to submit its report).